Skip to main content

 Trafficking and porn production, all in the same room

-In several of the villages and brothels Phil visited, he was surprised to see webcams and other equipment for pornography production.
+In several villages and brothels Phil visited, he was surprised to find webcams and equipment used for pornography production.
 When these women and children were not being sold for sex, they were forced to work in front of cameras.
 The content would then be uploaded to many of the leading porn sites around the world.

-The more Phil looked around, the more he saw themes like poverty, fraud, and coercion driving a woman’s involvement in pornography.
+The more Phil looked around, the more he saw poverty, fraud, and coercion driving women’s involvement in pornography.
 One woman he met was misled about an employment opportunity at a resort.
 When she arrived, she had to “work” off her travel debt with sex and pornography before she could be free.

 Related: 50 Good Reasons to Stop Watching Porn